 - Support science informed decision making

 - Communicate the relevance of and provide access to knowledge gained through scientific research

 - Promote science literacy and resource stewardship

 The GLREC serves 11 parks in the NPS Great Lakes Network.
-Two staff members and the GLREC field station are located at Indiana Dunes National Lakeshore.
+Two staff members and the GLREC field station are located at Indiana Dunes National Park.
 The field station has laboratory equipment and office space for visiting scientists interested in pursuing research or monitoring involving natural or cultural resources in the network parks.

 Research Learning Centers